-For this reason, teams are requested to please refrain from entering the court building without the Mock Trial Coordinator.
-Individuals who need to use the bathroom should enter for that purpose but then head back outside to wait with the rest of their team.
-Spectators should be asked to be on site with the team or otherwise they will need to wait until after all the teams have gone through before being shown through (the priority is to get the students and the mock trial judges through so trials can commence on time).
+Individuals who need to use the bathroom may be able to enter for that purpose (depending on the time and other matters in court) but then head back outside to wait with the rest of their team.
+Spectators should be asked to be on-site with the team or otherwise, they will need to wait until after all the teams have gone through before being shown through (the priority is to get the students and the mock trial judges through so trials can commence on time).